ealush/vest-website/docs/writing_your_suite/including_and_excluding/skip_and_only_group.md

 Similar to the way you use `skip` and `only` to include and exclude tests, you can use `skip.group` and `only.group` to exclude and include whole groups.

-These two functions are very powerful and give you control of whole portions of your suite at once.
+These two functions are powerful and give you control of whole portions of your suite at once.

 ```js
 import { create, test, group, enforce, skip } from "vest";